eddmann/eddmann.github.io/_posts/2020/2020-11-11-creating-a-react-based-chess-game-with-wasm-bots-in-typescript.md

 Using an empty `div` HTML reference I was able to ensure that the listing was pinned to the bottom at all times.
 The provided effect ensured that we only attempted to interact with the DOM and scroll the HTML element when the supplied history had changed.

-Finally, we could incorporate these two components into the React-interface itself.
+Finally, we could incorporate these two components into the React interface itself.
-Storing the Game state and Bot selection choices in this manor allowed me to harness a single effect to invoke any Bot-moves and if the game had completed.
+Storing the game state and Bot selection choices in this manner allowed me to harness a single effect to invoke any Bot moves and to determine if the game had completed.

 ```typescript
 const App: React.FC<{